bitcoinclubcash/bitcoinclubcash/doc/gitian-building.md

 cd ubuntu
 git checkout 1e1f4804315b27eba398de93b8024230d190443a
 packer build -var-file=ubuntu1604.json -only=virtualbox-iso ubuntu.json
-vagrant box add --name abc-xenial box/virtualbox/ubuntu1604-0.1.0.box popd
+vagrant box add --name club-xenial box/virtualbox/ubuntu1604-0.1.0.box popd
 ```

-After completion you should be able to run add the box to vagrant as "abc-xenial"
+After completion you should be able to run add the box to vagrant as "club-xenial"
-using `vagrant box add --name abc-xenial <path_to_packer_output.box>`
+using `vagrant box add --name club-xenial <path_to_packer_output.box>`

 The final step for running vagrant is: